7 ingenious inventions of the Middle Ages

 The ground quartz magnifying lenses of this incredible innovation could help people with long as well as short sight.
 They were set in bone frames with arms linked by a rivet, so that they gripped your nose.
 But they didn't have side arms to tuck behind your ears, so generally had to be held on.

 We don't know exactly when spectacles first came to England.
-They're shown in a stained glass window of about 1420 in All Saints church, North Street, York, and archaeologists have discovered fragments of medieval bone spectacle frames at Battle Abbey (as pictured), and under the choir stalls at Hailes Abbey.
+They're shown in a stained glass window of about 1420 in All Saints church, North Street, York, and archaeologists have discovered fragments of medieval bone spectacle frames at Battle Abbey, and under the choir stalls at Hailes Abbey.
 It's not surprising these were found in places where monks spent their lives reading and writing.
 But spectacles have also transformed the lives of countless others down the centuries: along with printed books - which enormously increased demand for them - they're one of the truly great medieval discoveries.

 Image taken from a fresco by Tommaso da Modena, circa 1350 © Interfoto / Alamy Stock Photo